Kamani Hill: Early years

 Hill was born in Berkeley, California to a Trinidadian father and an American mother of Hawaiian origin.
 He grew up playing in various Bay Area youth leagues and attended Berkeley High School, where he was a star forward on their soccer team.
 He then attended UCLA, where he played in 40 games (32 starts), scored nine goals, and assisted on 13 more in his two seasons with the team.
 During his college years he also played with Orange County Blue Star and San Fernando Valley Quakes in the USL Premier Development League.

 Professional career

 Europe

 At the beginning of October 2006, Hill went to Germany for a trial with Bundesliga team VfL Wolfsburg, and in November he signed a 2 1/2-year contract with the team.
-He made his first-team debut on January 27, 2007 as a substitute in a 2–1 defeat away at Hertha BSC Berlin.
+He made his first-team debut on January 27, 2007, as a substitute in a 2–1 defeat away at Hertha BSC Berlin.
 However, after a promising start, the arrival of coach Felix Magath at the club saw Hill relegated to the second team, where he spent most of his time at Wolfsburg.
 During November 2008, he trained with Norwegian club FK Bodø/Glimt.
 However, he was not offered a contract.
-In April 2009, he began a ten-day trial with Vitoria Guimaraes upon the recommendation of his Wolfsburg teammate Alex, and on May 8 the club announced his signing to a three-year contract.
+In April 2009, he began a ten-day trial with Vitória de Guimarães upon the recommendation of his Wolfsburg teammate Alex, and on May 8 the club announced his signing to a three-year contract.

-Hill was released by Vitória Guimarães in July 2010.
+Hill was released by Vitória de Guimarães in July 2010.